ga4gh/refget-compliance-suite/README.md

 ## Building and uploading the package to PyPI

-First do your edits, test and update `setup.py` with your new version number.
+First complete the following

+1. Edit the files and test these changes are working
+2. Update `setup.py` and increment the version number.
+Remember to use semantic versioning
+3. Update CHANGELOG with all the changes you've made
+4. Commit the above changes
+5. Tag the repo with your version number e.g. `git tag -a 'release/1.2.6' -m 'Release v 1.2.6'`

 Then run the following and provide your user credentials before doing this.
 This will upload the compliance suite to the test PyPI server.

 ```bash
 python3 setup.py sdist bdist_wheel